alvesvaren/AoC-2020/README.md

 ```

 This will ask you for your session cookie (which can be found in the application tab in most browsers devtools when on adventofcode.com).

+> Note: Some solutions need Python 3.9 for the typechecking